We don't just talk cars ... we teach how to buy them.

 The 2009 model year also saw the addition of stability control to the GT and a mild front end redesign for a somewhat more aggressive look.
 Some used Eclipse models from these years can also be found with popular options such as a sunroof and a Rockford Fosgate audio system.

 Many used Mitsubishi Eclipse shoppers may also be interested in its third-generation model, produced for the 2000 to 2005 model years.
 It also offers a hatchback body style, front-wheel drive and four-cylinder or V6 engines.
-It's also a bit smaller and somewhat less refined than the current generation.
+It's also a bit smaller and somewhat less refined than the last generation.

-These third generaton RS and GS Eclipses were powered by a 2.4 liter four-cylinder that produced 154 horsepower.
+These third-generaton RS and GS Eclipses were powered by a 2.4 liter four-cylinder that produced 154 horsepower.
 Found under the hood of the Eclipse GT's of these years is a 3.0 liter V6 that pumps out 205 horsepower.
 All of these models can be found with either a 5-speed manual transmission or a 4-speed automatic.